adamenger/tmate-docker-alpine/examples/kubernetes/README.md

 # 4. Update deployment with load balancer ip

 Find and update `HOST` variable in the `deployment.yaml` with the public IP address from your load balancer.
 You can grab this easily by running `kubectl describe service tmate | grep Ingress`.
 This will ensure your connection strings have the proper address on the end: `ssh -p2222 dAoXDMSDxiq0zFpl6mxI1SNDg@35.239.184.75`.
+If you wanted to get crazy, you could `CNAME` your load balancer to something like `tmate.mycoolsite.com` and then deploy that for your og.

 Once you've updated the file, update the deployment in k8s: